coldenate/citationista/README.md

 Please be sure to check out the [Roadmap](https://www.remnote.com/a/Citationista/658cfd9913817531eaa826de) for more details on the features below.

 -   [x] Export Rem Sources to BibTeX, or generate APA/MLA/etc citations.
-    -   let me know if RIS would be useful in an issue please!
 -   [x] Import your **Zotero** Library 📚
     -   [x] Proper syncing them with RemNote.
     -   [ ] Importing Zotero Notes